holochain-open-dev/holochain-time-index/README.md

 This DNA exposes a few helper functions to make integrating with this time series data easy.
 Functions are:

-`get_indexes_between()`: Gets links between two time periods `get_current_index()`: Gets links on current index period `get_most_recent_indexes()`: Gets the most recent links `index_entry()`: Indexes an entry into time tree
+- `get_indexes_between()`: Gets links between two time periods
+- `get_current_index()`: Gets links on current index period
+- `get_most_recent_indexes()`: Gets the most recent links
+- `index_entry()`: Indexes an entry into time tree

 ### hApp Usage

-Using the above methods its possible to build an application which places an emphasis on time ordered data (such as a group DM or news feed).
+Using the above methods, it's possible to build an application which places an emphasis on time ordered data (such as a group DM or news feed).
 Or you can use the time ordered nature of the data as a natural pagination for larger queries where you may wish to aggregate data over a given time period and then perform some further computations over it.

 ## Status/TODO